SamFredrickson/Time-Tracker/README.md

 ### Menu

 Menu is one of the ways to manipulate tasks, to start working with menu type ``tracker menu`` command.
-You must see something like this:
+You will see something like this:

 ![first](images/first.png)